Plugin Manager¶

 ...

-method, which will iterate over all unloaded plug-in instances (but usually you don’t need to do this).
+If you want to manually scan all plug-in directories, you can call the PluginManager.scan() method, which will iterate over all unloaded plug-in instances (but usually you don’t need to do this).

-When the specified plugin directory is inaccessible, the method raises a FileNotFoundError
+When the specified plugin directory is inaccessible, the method raises a FileNotFoundError。

 Plugin Control¶

-instance.
-It will check if the current state of the plugin allows the transfer operation first, and when the operation is prohibited it will raise a RuntimeError
+Methods above accept a Plugin instance.
+It will check if the current state of the plugin allows the transfer operation first, and when the operation is prohibited it will raise a RuntimeError.

 Get Plugins Info¶

-If you want to get the status information of all plugins at once, the PluginManager.status
+If you want to get the status information of all plugins at once, the PluginManager.status can help you to call all plugins (including unloaded) of the Plugin.export_status_to_dict() and return as a list:

 >>> manager.status